BloxPulse/runner-game/README.md

 computer
-jump is z (espace a bug after death) mobile coming soon
+jump is z espace is back !
+mobile just click